saran-surya/email_auth/README.md

-# ** Currently on Maintanence, No worries the package will work fine, We are updating to match the user requests 😸🚀

 # Email verification for Flutter Apps using DART.

-##### Key points :
+## Key points :
   - This package allows developers to verify that the provided Email is valid and also an existing one,
-  - We confirmit by sending an OTP to the specified email ID and verify them.
+  - It is confirmed by sending an OTP to the specified email ID and verify them.

 ## Features!
-  - It has Email ID by default, just call the function and voila...
-  - **Verifying an email** again call a function and that's it..

-## Next Plans
+  - Has a test server by default, (has limitations of 30 mails : to match the other user needs for testing).
-  - Making the availablity of custom Email Ids.
+  - Easy setup of a custom server here.
+[Node version : email-auth-node](https://github.com/saran-surya/email_auth_node)
-  - Supporting different formats.
+  - Simple methods to send and verify the OTP, all you need as a mandatory parameter is the Email ID.

+## Key changes:
+  - No more static methods, All the methods are based on the class instance.
+  - More reliable and understandable method names.
+  - Change in parameters.
+  - Session name is made mandatory.
+  - Additional option to set the OTP length for production servers

 ## Usage
 ```dart